latex3/tagging-project/documentation/wtpdf-from-latex.md

 ----

-You may simply click the "Generate PDF" button to run the example above, or edit the example within this web page before generating a PDF.
+You may simply click the "Generate Tagged PDF" button to run the example above, or edit the example within this web page before generating a PDF.

 Please keep the examples relatively small to avoid overburdening the free